 - Create Youtube playlists so people can be guided to the next relevant piece of content.

-- Buy your domain and redirect it to your best casting profile.
+- Purchase your domain name and redirect it to your best casting profile.

 - If you only have one great piece of footage, go to the previous list and link everything to that one video, instead of a personal website.